GenericMappingTools/gmt/doc/rst/source/grdblend.rst

     *blendfile*.
 You must specify at least 2 input grids for this mechanism to work.
-Any grid that is not co-registered with the desired output layout implied by **-R**, **-I** (and **-r**) will first be resampled via **grdsample**.
-Also, grids that are not in netCDF or native binary format will first be reformatted via **grdconvert**.
+Any grid that is not co-registered with the desired output layout implied by **-R**, **-I** (and **-r**) will first be resampled via :doc:`grdsample`.
+Also, grids that are not in netCDF or native binary format will first be reformatted via :doc:`grdconvert`.

 .. _-C: